Election Rules

 If there are any issues with the online form please contact [email protected]

-The Returning Officer will investigate the complaint and determine whether it will be upheld.
+The DRO will investigate the complaint and determine whether it will be upheld.
 If upheld, possible courses of action can include, but are not limited to, the following:

 • A public warning